Volume gradients and homology in towers of residually-free groups: The Proof of Theorem

 The proof of this theorem occupies the whole of this section.
 We break it into four steps.
 First, we construct exhausting chains $(B_n)$ of finite-index subgroups in $G$ that are carefully adapted to our purposes.
 We then state two technical propositions -- Propositions $\X$ and $\Y$ -- that provide key estimates in the basic spectral sequence argument that we use to prove Theorem \ref{localT}.
 This basic spectral sequence argument is carried out in subsection \ref{XYimplyF}, after which we return to Propositions $\X$ and $\Y$ and prove them.
 These proofs require extensive spectral sequence calculations that are much more involved than the `basic' one referred to above.

-The basic spectral sequence argument itself can be outlined without the difficult technicalities that precede it.
-We present an outline immediately so that the reader can see where we are going and what we are doing.
+We present an outline of the basic spectral sequence argument immediately so that the reader can see where we are going and what we are doing.
 We assume that the reader is familiar with the Lyndon-Hochschild-Serre (LHS) spectral sequence in homology associated to a short exact sequence of groups (see \cite{brown}, p.171).
 In the case where the coefficient module is the field $K$ with trivial action, the $E^2$-page of the LHS spectral sequence associated to $1\to N\to \G\to Q\to 1$ has $(p,q)$-term $E_{p,q}^2 = H_p(Q, H_q(N,K))$ and the terms $E_{p,q}^\infty$ with $p+q=s$ are the composition factors of a series for $H_s(\G, K)$.